Native Americans and Ukrainians in a Parallel World

 However, as concepts of multiculturalism grew throughout the 1960s and 1970s, the Ukrainian-Canadian population began to find a home within the country’s wider white settler society.

-Around this time they began to genuinely embrace the same mindset as the rest of Canada’s settlers.
-They were now a part of the sizeable population of white colonists.
+Around this time, they began to genuinely embrace the same mindset as the rest of Canada’s settlers.
+They were now part of the sizeable white colonist population.

 Just as mainstream Canada had done, they frequently went back to marginalising Indigenous People.